 Students may register for this non-credit continuation course to maintain active status.
-For additional information on active status, please refer to p.
-49 in the bulletin.
-Registration does not indicate full-time status.
+For additional information on active status, see p.
+56. Registration does not indicate full-time status.

 Thesis Continuation

 Student may register for this title while clearing deferred grade (DG) and/or incomplete (I) courses with advisor approval only.
 Registration for this title indicates full-time status.